leopoldmueller/LaparoscopicMeasurement/README.md

 ## Usage | Settings

 You can set all settings in the config.yaml.
-So indepentend from your task you can always run the main.py.
+So independent from your task you can always run the main.py.

 ## Usage | Run the measurement tool